Nottingham fire widower says ‘words cannot quantify’ pain after family murdered

 Fatoumatta Hydara and Fatimah and Naeemah Drammeh all died in the fire in Fairisle Close, Clifton, on November 20 last year.

-A man whose wife and two children were murdered in a flat fire in Nottingham has said that the world has been denied the opportunity to see their potential due to the actions of a “heartless” killer.
+A man whose wife and two children were murdered by a “heartless” neighbour who had a “grievance” over rubbish being left in an alleyway has said “words cannot quantify” his pain.

-Aboubacarr Drammeh said “words cannot quantify” his family’s pain after his wife, Fatoumatta Hydara, and their daughters Fatimah and Naeemah Drammeh were murdered by Jamie Barrow last November.
+Aboubacarr Drammeh said Jamie Barrow had caused him and his family “multigenerational trauma” by killing his wife, Fatoumatta Hydara, and their daughters Fatimah and Naeemah Drammeh last November.

-Mrs Hydara, 28, was described as “the most incredible mother” to Fatimah, three, and Naeemah, one, who were described by their father as “two angels”.

-All died as a result of smoke inhalation after the fire was started by Barrow in Fairisle Close, Clifton, on November 20 last year.

-Barrow, 31, had previously admitted manslaughter but was unanimously convicted of three counts of murder by a jury at Nottingham Crown Court on Tuesday.
+Barrow was unanimously convicted of triple murder by a jury at Nottingham Crown Court on Tuesday after a jury heard how the 31-year-old poured petrol from his motorbike through Mrs Hydara’s letterbox and set it alight after becoming angry about rubbish being left in an alleyway.

+Fatimah, three, and Naeemah, one, who were described by their father as “two angels”, died in the fire in Fairisle Close, Clifton, on November 20 last year, while Mrs Hydara, 28, died two days later.

 Following the verdicts, Mr Drammeh read a joint family statement on the steps of the court.